jouellnyc/hiletgo_sdcard_reader/README.md

 Author's notes:
 - This is specifically for https://www.amazon.com/HiLetgo-Adater-Interface-Conversion-Arduino/dp/B07BJ2P6X6/
-- With Circuit Python I got the sdcard reader to work with Circuit Python very easily.
+- With Circuit Python I got the sdcard reader to work very easily.
 - With Micro Python I spent hours and had nothing to show for it.
 - I am sharing Claude.ai's summary - unedited - to save you the hours.
 - My experience only: No claims are made for the quality of software or hardware.